LukeMS/daimonin/trunk/client/README.txt

 You will see in the folder /client a sub-folder called /make.
 Go into this folder and read the README.txt there.
 You will be guided to your OS and what you need to do to compile the client.
-Note that for some OS you may need to install other libaries first.
+Note that for some OS you may need to install other libraries first.